Deepak-Venkateshvaran/portfolio/_pages/research.md

 **Collaborations**
 I run the core program with Dr Ki-Hwan Hwang and Mr Mateo Cervantes in Cambridge, and with [Prof Per Claesson](https://www.kth.se/profile/percl) in Stockholm.
 Strong industry ties come through our partnership with [Park Systems](https://www.parksystems.com/).
 For the theory and calculation of molecular mechanics, I work with [Prof Erin Johnson](https://www.ch.cam.ac.uk/news/royal-society-wolfson-visiting-fellow-erin-johnson) and [Prof Yoann Olivier](https://www.unamur.be/en/sciences/physics/research/lps/yoann-olivier).

-Beyond electronically active materials, we work closely with [Prof Ljiljana Fruk](https://www.fruk-lab.com/) and [Dr Leszek J. Spalek](https://uk.linkedin.com/in/leszekspalek) to extend our methods to biological matter.
+Beyond electronically active materials, we work closely with [Prof Ljiljana Fruk](https://www.fruk-lab.com/) and [Dr Leszek J. Spalek](https://uk.linkedin.com/in/leszekspalek) to extend our methods to biological and biocompatible matter.

 Since 2024, I have jointly run a program on molecular thermoelectrics with [Dr Guillaume Schweicher](https://chimpoly.ulb.be/guillaume-schweicher/) at ULB in Belgium and [Prof Kazuo Takimiya](https://cems.riken.jp/en/laboratory/emfrg) at RIKEN in Japan, seed-funded by the Wiener Anspach Foundation.

-**Blue-skies work**
-A small part of the program is exploratory.
-One example treats nanoscale topography topologically, applying Topological Data Analysis (TDA) and Geometric Data Analysis (GDA) to atomic force microscopy images.
-This work, funded in part by UNAM in Mexico, is conducted together with [Prof Pablo Padilla](https://mym.iimas.unam.mx/pablo/index.html).

 **Funding**
 The program is supported by multiple research grants from the Royal Society, for which I am deeply grateful.